Millions gearing up for cold temperatures not seen for a generation

 The East, Midwest and even Deep South, are bracing for a once-a-generation arctic blast that'll leave 75 million Americans shivering in sub-zero temperatures, meteorologists said Tuesday.

-By the end of Wednesday, 85 percent of U.S. land area and 230 million Americans will experience temperatures of 32 degrees or colder.
+By the end of Wednesday, 85 percent of U.S. land area and 230 million Americans will experience temperatures of 32 degrees or colder, thanks to this extended polar vortex.

 And 25 percent of America will get down to 0 degrees, in dangerous cold that'll touch 75 million U.S. residents.